AJRussell/Tiny-Tetris/README.md

 High score functionality.

+Better key pad control code.

+Add blocks to program memory.

 Decent random number generator.

-Better key pad control code.

-Create a letter font so level etc can be shown.
+Create a letter font, create a proper system for rendering numbers and letters.

 Tidy up code and optimize for memory, sort out the globals and types.